Olympic Green: Beijing National Indoor Stadium

 The Beijing National Indoor Stadium (国家体育馆) or "the Fan" held the handball, artistic gymnastics and trampolining events.
-With a capacity of 19,000, it was the main indoor arena used during the Games.
+With a capacity of 19,000, it was the main indoor arena used during the 2008 Summer Olympics and the 2022 Winter Olympics,as the venue was the main ice hockey venue.

 Beijing National Speed Skating Oval

 The Beijing National Speed Skating Oval is an arena that was built for the 2022 Winter Olympics.

 Olympic Green Convention Center

-The Olympic Green Convention Center, also called the National Convention Center (国家会议中心), held fencing and, the shooting and fencing disciplines of the modern pentathlon.
+The Olympic Green Convention Center, a.k.a. the National Convention Center (国家会议中心), held fencing and, the shooting and fencing disciplines of the modern pentathlon.
 It is also used as the International Broadcast Center and the Main Press Center (for conventions and exhibitions).
 The center covers an area of 270,000 square meters.

 Olympic Green Hockey Field

 The Olympic Green Hockey Field hosted the field hockey events.
 It covered an area of 11.87 ha with 2 courts and could seat 17,000 spectators.
 It was deconstructed after the Games.